vtexdocs/help-center-content/docs/tutorials/en/how-is-the-order-delivery-deadline-calculated.md

 ---
-title: How is the order delivery deadline calculated?
+title: 'How is the order delivery deadline calculated?'
 id: 1TOuKCIjGQmqOqQkEqCg82
 status: PUBLISHED
 createdAt: 2018-01-12T12:56:52.805Z